 FOR all nominees listed above, WITHHOLD AUTHORITY (except as marked to the contrary below). to vote for all nominees listed above.

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)
+(INSTRUCTION: To withhold authority to vote for any individual nominee, write

-PROPOSAL 2 - Ratification [] [] [] of the selection of PricewaterhouseCoopers as independent accountants for the year 2000.
+PROPOSAL 2 - Ratification of the selection [ ] [ ] [ ] of PricewaterhouseCoopers LLP as independent accountants for the year 2002.